Cross Tabulation query

 The report can be saved permanently for later use by giving it a name and pressing Create:

-To access the report later, click on the Reports link and then on the report name.
+To access the report, click on the Reports link.